dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Remote inter-canister messages, that is, messages sent to canisters on other subnets, are handled by routing them into the respective outgoing *subnet stream* for the target subnet.
 This routing happens at the end of the deterministic execution cycle, i.e., after execution hands back control to message routing.
 The XNet messages in the stream are certified (signed) using a Merkle-tree-style data representation, at the end of the round by the subnet using BLS threshold cryptography as part of the per-round state certification.
 That is, every message in the outgoing stream is certified by the originating subnet.
-Replicas on the receiving subnet obtain the XNet messages during block making (part of consensus), validate the threshold signature, and include a valid XNet message in a consensus block.
+Replicas on the receiving subnet obtain the XNet messages during block making (part of consensus), validate the threshold signature, and include valid XNet messages in a consensus block.
 Thanks to using a Merkle-tree-like datastructure to encode and authenticate the XNet streams, parts of the streams can be consumed in a round by the receiving subnets and signatures can still be validated.

 ## State Certification